bearmingo/cwac-colormixer/README.markdown

 Dependencies
 ------------
-This depends upon the `cwac-parcel` parcel for accessing project-level resources.
+This depends upon the `cwac-parcel` library for accessing project-level resources.

 Version
 -------
-This is version 0.3.3 of this module, meaning it is creeping towards respectability.
+This is version v0.4.0 of this module, meaning it is creeping towards respectability.

 Demo
 ----
 There is a `demo/` directory containing a demo project.
-If you have the Android Parcel Project client installed, you can run the `ant demo` command to install the requisite parcels into the demo project and install the resulting APK into your attached emulator or device.
+It uses the library project itself to access the source code and resources of the `ColorMixer` library.

 License
 -------